gsherikar/TidyDataAssignment/README.md

 TidyDataAssignment
 ==================

-This repo was created to submit the project assignment with Getting and Cleaning Data course from Coursera
+This repo was created to submit the project assignment with Getting and Cleaning Data course from Coursera.